 19. What can I use as National ID?

-– The Philippines does not have an official National ID so you may use any ID issued by the government. (e.g. PRC ID, UMID, voter’s ID, etc)
+– The Philippines does not have an official National ID so you may use any other ID apart from the Driver’s Licence issued by the government. (e.g. PRC ID, UMID, voter’s ID, etc)

 20. The birth certificate does not have an issue date.

-– You can use the day printed on the receipt.
-If you do not have a receipt anymore, just pick any date.
-It does not matter.
+– The issue date is printed on the receipt.
+If you do not have a receipt anymore, maybe you can choose your birthday.